HULKs/recruiting-website/docs/motion/index.md

 <x-image-viewer file="/data/forward_kinematics.png" mime="image/png" />

 We can see that the forward kinematics are an easy way to calculate the end effector position and rotation given all joint angles and segment lengths.
-In the next section we will use the inverse kinematics to calculate the joint angles from a given end effector position and rotation.
+In the next section, we will use inverse kinematics to calculate the joint angles from a given end effector position and rotation.

 ### Inverse Kinematics

 [Inverse kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics) describe the inverse transform of the above described forward kinematics.
 In other words, when given a desired position and rotation of an end effector, one can obtain the joint angles necessary to reach this position from the inverse kinematics.
 One could use the forward kinematics to form an equation system for finding the joint angles (forward kinematics: *joint angles* -> *position*, inverse kinematics: *position* -> *joint angles*).

-In contrast to the forward kinematics such a solution does not always exist and can be ambiguous.
-In our example, we may have one of three possible cases: 1. *no solution* (impossible to reach), 2. *one solution* (only one set of joint angles reach the position), 3. *two solutions* (position is reachable with two sets of joint angles).
+In contrast to the forward kinematics such a solution does not always exist and even if it exists, it can be ambiguous.
+In our example, we may have one of three possible cases: 1. *no solution* (impossible to reach that position), 2. *one solution* (only one set of joint angles reach the position), 3. *two solutions* (position is reachable with two sets of joint angles).
 As a more understandable example, consider holding your hand in fixed position in front of your head.
-You will find, that there exist an infinite amount of different arm angles to achieve this, i.e. there exist infinite solutions for possible joint angles.
+You will find that there exist an infinite amount of different arm angles to achieve this, i.e. there exist infinite solutions for possible joint angles.

 Calculating the inverse kinematics can be performed in many possible ways.
-In special cases the inverse kinematics can be calculated analytically.
+In special cases, the inverse kinematics can be calculated analytically.
 But solving more complex forward kinematics may require numerical methods.
 In our example, we will calculate the inverse kinematics analytically and step-by-step to understand the concepts.
 Again, this is the kinematic chain used in the following sections:

 ![](kinematic_chain.png)

 Given an end effector position `position_3` and rotation `rotation_3` we will now calculate the required joint angles to reach the position.
-The calculation is divided into two parts: Calculating the position `position_2` first and then calculating the remaining angles `theta_3`, `theta_2`, and `theta_1`.
-Since we start with the position of the end effector and rotation, the `position_2` is simply the vector from `position_3` rotated by `rotation_3` with a length `length_3` (the vector is subtracted to point in the other direction, i.e. to `position_2`):
+The calculation is divided into two parts: First, calculating the position `position_2`  and then calculating the remaining angles `theta_3`, `theta_2`, and `theta_1`.
+Since we start with the position of the end effector and rotation, the `position_2` is simply the vector from `position_3` rotated by `rotation_3` with length `length_3` (the vector is subtracted to point in the other direction, i.e. to `position_2`):

 ```python
 position_2 = Vec2d(